 A good liveaboard will capture food allergies and special needs before, but it’s worth checking with the crew when you arrive.
 I don’t eat fish – once, although I had told the organisers, they hadn’t told the crew.
 However, as I mentioned it before we set sail they were able to ensure they could feed me.

 Most liveaboards have buffet type meals and there is more than enough for all tastes and needs but if you do have a special diet make sure they know.

 Don’t think you know better than the guides

 Many divers on liveaboards are Divemasters or even instructors, but those in the crew know the area, the conditions, the wrecks and the sea life.
 Treat them how you want your students to treat you, and if you do have something to share that might help them then make a suggestion, don’t adopt the ‘you know better’ superiority.

 Don’t be the boat bore

-We all have dive stories, and want to share them but remember everyone on board is a diver, they will quickly switch off if you go on and on, and will see through any inaccuracies in a second.
-You will probably be on board for several days, listening to other people and pace your own stories.
+We all have dive stories, and want to share them but remember everyone on board is a diver.
+They will quickly switch off if you go on and on, and will see through any inaccuracies in a second.
+You will probably be on board for several days, so listen to other people and pace your own stories.

 Don’t be loud

-Most people go to sleep early on a liveaboard but sometimes especially after a night dive there is more energy and there may be a few drinks involved.
-No problem, but when moving around the boat be aware of those who are sleeping, that way they will be better towards you the next day as you have to miss a dive or two with your hangover.
+Most people go to sleep early on a liveaboard but sometimes – especially after a night dive – there is more energy and there may be a few drinks involved.
+No problem, but when moving around the boat be aware of those who are sleeping.
+That way they will be better towards you the next day when you have to miss a dive or two with your hangover.

 Don’t be forced into doing anything you don’t want to do